onnx/models/text/machine_comprehension/bert-squad/README.md

 We used onnxruntime to preform the inference.

 ### Input
-Uses WordPiece tokenisation method to split the input text into list of tokens that are available in the vocabulary (30,522 words).
+Uses WordPiece tokenisation method to split the input paragraph and questions into list of tokens that are available in the vocabulary (30,522 words).
 Then converts these tokens into features
 <li>input_ids: list of numerical ids for the tokenised text
 <li>input_mask: will be set to 1 for real tokens and 0 for the padding tokens